Electrical InstallationPrint Page

 Increasingly time served trades men/women are being sought by contractors, bringing their own expertise to bear on the successful completion of projects.
 The only approved route to a recognised electrical qualification is via this Apprenticeship.
 This course is designed to enable you to reach this standard.

-Please be aware that this qualification is moving to the Apprenticeship Standard in September 2017.
+Please be aware that this qualification has moved to the Apprenticeship Standard in September 2017.

 You will need 5 GCSEs at grade A*-C including maths and English.
 You will be required to take an initial assessment entry test in maths and English to determine your level.

 You will be required to attend an interview at the college for all courses and Apprenticeships and we will request a school or college report.

 To apply for this course please click the apply button and complete the online application form.
 If you have any queries with regards to your application or would like further information and support please contact us on 01325 503030.

 You must be employed in a relevant setting for a minimum of 30 hours per week and you will be assessed in your work place.

 - Fault diagnosis and rectification